-The prevalence of infection with A. invadans in the wild and in aquaculture farms may be high in endemic areas when high levels of mortality are observed, but can vary substantially.
-There is very limited data on prevalence of disease or infection at other times.
-Uncontrolled water exchange in fish farms in endemic areas will result in infection with A. invadans outbreaks in most of the farms that culture susceptible fish species.
+The prevalence of EUS in the wild and in aquaculture farms is high in endemic areas that share the same water way or system.
+Uncontrolled water exchange in fish farms in endemic areas will result in EUS outbreaks in most of the farms that culture susceptible fish species.